melnizzz/polyhedrons/README.md

 The programm works with input data in files.

+HOW TO START THE PROGRAMM:
+You should start the programm in your cmd with
+1. the path to the programm
+2. the path to the file
+3.(optional) the path to the second file

+Example:
+-> polyhedrons.exe a.txt
+ or
+-> polyhedrons.exe f1.txt f2.txt

 1. To build the polyhedron using its nodes you should use this type of file:

   V            //special symbol